Also known as: Arteritis - temporal, Cranial arteritis or Giant cell arteritis

 - Take extra calcium and vitamin D (based on your health care provider's advice)

-- Start walking or other doing weight-bearing exercises
+- Start walking or other forms of weight-bearing exercises

-- Monitor the bones using a bone mineral density (BMD) test or DEXA scan
+- Have your bones checked with a bone mineral density (BMD) test or DEXA scan

 Blood tests may include: